-These recipes are all so easy that kids with some kitchen know-how can make them alone, and those that are just learning can get a start with an adult's help.
-I’ve selected these desserts... kids can make from across The Spruce.
-When I saw the words boil, broil, bake, etc., I moved on to another recipe.
+These recipes are all so easy that kids with some kitchen know-how can make them alone and those that are just learning can get a start with an adult's help.
+None of these desserts include the words boil, broil, bake, etc.

 However, that doesn’t mean kids don’t need kitchen safety lessons before embarking on cooking projects.
 These are desserts kids can make themselves once they’ve learn some kitchen basics.
-In each recipe I‘ve pointed out potential safety concerns, so parents can evaluate whether their children will need help or instructions.
+Each includes potential safety concerns, so parents can evaluate whether their children will need help or instructions.

 Safety concern: Blender